 Development of democratic living in all areas of the curriculum.
 Objectives, problem solving, selection of content, scope and sequence, construction of instructional material, and resources.
 Experiences with children.
+Prerequisite: postbaccalaureate certification program admission.

-312 Educational Environments: Preschool- Kindergarten.
+312 Educational Environments: Preschool-Kindergarten.
 (3) F, S

-Considers all aspects of curriculum.
+Consideration of all aspects of curriculum.
 Philosophy, principles, practices, problems, and evaluation in the integrated-experience program.
+Prerequisite: postbaccalaureate certification program admission.

-^{} Applications are not being accepted in Adult Education or Library Science.
+^{}Applications are not being accepted in Adult Education or Library Science.

 314 The Developing Child.
-(3) F, S, SS

-Provides a base for understanding and working with young children.
-Examines all aspects of development of children, birth through age eight, with implications for teachers and parents.
+(3) F, S, SS Provides a base for understanding and working with young children.
+Examines all aspects of development of children, birth through age eight, with implications for teachers and par-